jestjs/jest/docs/ExpectAPI.md

     // The error (and its stacktrace) must be created before any `await` this.error = new Error();

-    // The implementation of `observe`d oesn't matter.
+    // The implementation of `observe` doesn't matter.
     // It only matters that the custom snapshot matcher is async. const observation = await observe(async () => {
       await fn();